-These early childhood "masking" behaviors described above would qualify as traumatic events, and this phenomenon on top of all of the other traumas that life is likely to throw at us would be extremely overwhelming, especially for a young child trying to navigate a system that was not designed for a mind like theirs.
 I like to define trauma as "a natural response to an event that has overwhelmed a person's capacity to cope".
-An individual's capacity varies considerably, making the nature of trauma very personal and often hard to spot, especially for neurodivergent individuals, as many neurodivergent people are highly intelligent and adept at hiding any symptoms of trauma.
-Fortunately though, the underlying mechanism of the condition is fairly universal, which is what makes it identifiable and treatable.
-It's clear that a war veteran, a 4th grade neurodivergent student, and career politician have very different hardships in their lives, but the experience of a traumatic event remains the same for all of them - their respective abilities to cope have been overwhelmed.
-This is why I focus on understanding the intricacies of a client's neurodivergent traits while concurrently treating past traumatic experiences.
+An individual's capacity varies considerably, making the nature of trauma very personal and often hard to spot.
+Fortunately though, the underlying mechanism of the condition is fairly universal, which makes identifiable and treatable.
+It's clear that a war veteran, a 4th grade student, and career politician have very different hardships in their lives, but the experience of a traumatic event remains the same for all of them - their respective abilities to cope have been overwhelmed.

 My professional life began with the award of a Bachelor of Architecture in 2005.
 While pursuing this initial career path, I became aware of my own life-struggles, ultimately driving me to seek solutions in therapy.
 As I worked to reclaim my own life, I also learned a great deal about the process of helping others, so much so that I eventually decided to begin making a career change.
-I received a Masters of Education in Professional Counseling in 2018 but continued to work in the field of architecture until moving to East Texas.
-It was after arriving in Texas that I received my own diagnosis of multiple neurodivergent traits including Asperger's Syndrome and ADHD, which was impetus for me to pursue a private practice in counseling.
+I received a Masters of Education in Professional Counseling in 2018 but continued to work in the field of architecture until moving to Tyler a few years later.

-My style of counseling comes from the humanistic models of therapy, meaning that I focus on emotions.
-In our sessions I will work largely on helping you to understand your own personal experiences and how they make you feel.
-Occasionally I will implement more thought-focused interventions, but with the purpose of targeting the underlying emotions.
-This style is informed by both academic knowledge as well as my own experience within the field.
+My style of counseling comes from the humanistic and psychodynamic models of therapy, meaning that I focus on the individual nature of you as a human being and how unconscious processes created in your past impact your current daily functioning.
+In our sessions, I will work largely on helping you to understand your own personal experiences (past and present) and how they cause you to feel.
+Occasionally I will implement more thought and/or behavioral-focused interventions, but with the purpose of targeting the underlying emotions.
+My style is informed by academic knowledge as well as by my own experience, both in life and within the counseling field.

 Should you feel that we are a good fit, I will work to help you to gain more understanding about the areas of your life that you choose to focus on.
 I realize that it takes great courage to seek counseling, and I commend you on taking this first step.
 Please let me know if you think that I can be of any assistance; I truly believe in the work and would be honored to help you in your healing journey.